lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Abort.
 A SCHC Fragment format to signal the other end-point that the on-going fragment transmission is stopped and finished.

 * All-0.
-The SCHC Fragment format for the last frame of a window that is not the last one of a packet (see Window in this glossary).
+The SCHC Fragment format for the last fragment of a window that is not the last one of a SCHC Packet (see window in this glossary).

 * All-1.
-The SCHC Fragment format for the last frame of the packet.
+The SCHC Fragment format for the last fragment of the SCHC Packet.

 * All-0 empty.
 An All-0 SCHC Fragment without payload.
 It is used to request the SCHC ACK with the encoded Bitmap when the Retransmission Timer expires, in a window that is not the last one of a packet.